The first thought that comes to mind when someone mentions Marquis Zaire Johnson is all black everything. Listen to his obsession.

 Any tips to keep your style game on point?

 Keep doing you.
 Consider the days where you might only have 5-30 minutes to train before getting back to business.
 Sometimes that means investing in something other than your favorite pair of sweatpants that are still flexible, or at the very least won’t impair your ability to move the way you enjoy.

 Skinnies.
 These days it’s 90% skinny over baggy when it comes to my legs.
 I was sold on the slim life ages ago.
 But I still have my two key pairs of baggier pants from ETRE-FORT and Farang for the days I’m feeling it.

-While I may not rock all black everything all damn day like the modern ninja, Marquis, it is an essential within my wardrobe and I feel is an essential to be found within parkour fashion.
-Black everything is classy, timeless, and instantly transforms its wearer into a night mission ready ninja who is prepared to conquer all rooftops.
+While I may not rock all black everything all damn day like the modern ninja, Marquis, it is essential within my wardrobe and I feel is essential to be found within parkour fashion.
+Black everything is classy, timeless, and instantly transforms its wearer into a night mission-ready ninja who is prepared to conquer all rooftops.

 Need to upgrade your ninja gear?
 You can get the entire outfit above for $382.